Best Ways to Get Around in China Last updated on 2019-05-07

 A high-speed train from Beijing to Shanghai or Xi'an (three of the most visited cities in China) takes around 4-6 hours.
-You can book tickets easily on this site.
 Please note that tickets aren't issued until 22 days before the date of the trip, although you can reserve them before that.
-High-speed trains are those that begin with the letters G and D.
+High-speed trains are those that begin with the letters G, C and D.

 China’s bullet trains are new and in very good condition, and many stations have signage in English, so they're pretty easy to navigate.
 The bullet train system is also very efficient; delays and cancellations are rare.
 Be sure to bring your own snacks, as the food and beverage offerings can be limited.
 There is drinking water on high-speed trains, but it's piping hot, so bring your own if you prefer cold or room-temperature water.

 China has lots of normal trains, as well, although they take a lot longer and vary in terms of service and quality.
 If you’re up for an overnight adventure, however, regular trains are very economical.

 Read more about traveling by train in China here.

 Flying is still the best way to get to destinations that are very remote or far away.
 It’s important to note, however, that flights are regularly delayed or canceled, especially during rain season, and they can be expensive during peak tourist season.